inga95/Portfolio/README.md

-## Available Scripts
+## Clone the project and open in for example Visual Studio Code

+Open the terminal and run

+### `npm install`

-In the project directory, you can run:
+Then you can run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 <img width="1000" alt="portfolio-homepage" src="https://user-images.githubusercontent.com/59847851/220582585-cdd6ce10-3d76-4d68-b466-1b5ff53e6932.png">